-In the current corona-virus lock-down, it’s unfortunate that we cannot go out riding in a group.
-However we are permitted some time outdoors to keep fit… and cycling is a very good way to do that.
-Here are some links to a few local routes for you to follow on your own or in family groups.
+If you can’t make one of our official rides, here are some links to a few local routes for you to follow on your own or in family groups.
 They all start in or around Chichester, and there are some alternative route for a bit of variety.

 Routes based around West Dean and the Centurion Way:

 Routes through Woodmancote:

 * The Bosham-Itchenor ferry runs weekdays from May to September (check web-site)